jamis/bulk_insert/README.md

 Default value for this option is false.

-You can optionally declare specific column list for update duplicates statement, use the _update_column_names_ option, then only these columns will be updated.
+You can optionally declare specific column list for update duplicates statement.
+Use the _update_column_names_ option, then only these columns will be updated.
 Be default, if option _update_column_names_ not passed, used column list from _column_names_ option.